ZhenyingZhu/StudyNotes/CSharp.md

 - If constructor is not present in the base class' source code, the C# compiler automatically provides a default (parameterless) constructor.
 - If you don't make an explicit call to a base class constructor in your source code, the C# compiler automatically supplies a call to the base class' default or parameterless constructor.

-`var method = member as MethodBase;` convert type.
-If not convertable, return null

 component-oriented programming
 - components present a programming model with properties, methods, and events